miiciiii/django_model_api/README.md

 ## Overview

-This repository contains [brief description of the project].
+This repository features Django API views utilizing REST API to enable the integration and use of models across other websites.
 The models used in this project are stored in a Google Drive folder, which can be accessed using the link provided below.

 ## Models